 To Get A Dental Implant?

 Your implant placement surgery will not hurt at all.
-The process does involve cutting into the gums and your jaw bone, but at Del Mar Dental Studio, Dr. Pizzi uses the latest tools and techniques to minimize invasiveness and ensure you can heal and recover quickly.
+The process does involve cutting into the gums and your jaw bone, but at your Del Mar dentist, Dr. Pizzi uses the latest tools and techniques to minimize invasiveness and ensure you can heal and recover quickly.

 In addition, your mouth will be completely numb during your surgery, so you won’t feel any kind of discomfort.
 We will do our best to make sure you feel safe and comfortable throughout the entire surgical procedure.